codebybrett/rebol2/working/pratt/README.md

 > (prefix a b c) sets bp←b

-* TODO: In what context should BP live?
+* BP should live in a context created by the client code.

 > The variable bp is available for use for calling the parser when reading code.

-* TODO: BP needs to available to semantic code.
+* The client code will need to make BP available to semantic code.

 > (delim x) does lbp(x)←0.